boomboomllc/boomboomllc.github.io/privacy-policy.md

 ## 3. Third-Party Services & Data Sharing

-We do **not** sell or rent your data.
-However, we may share some information with:
+We **may** share your data with third-party partners for advertising purposes.
+These partners may use your information to serve personalized ads across various platforms.
+This includes:

+- **Advertising Partners:** We may share your data with advertisers such as Google, Facebook, and other advertising networks.
+These companies may use your data to serve targeted ads based on your interests.
 - **Firebase by Google:** Used for analytics, crash reporting, and app performance monitoring.
 Google’s Privacy Policy can be found [here](https://policies.google.com/privacy).
 - **Apple Analytics:** We may use Apple’s built-in analytics tools to understand app performance.
 - **Legal Compliance:** If required by law, we may disclose data to law enforcement or regulators.

 ## 4. App Tracking & User Control

-- We do **not** track you across other apps or websites.
+- We may track your activities within the app and across other services for targeted advertising.
-- If we introduce personalized ads, we will request your consent through Apple’s **App Tracking Transparency (ATT)** framework.
+- **App Tracking Transparency (ATT):** We will request your consent through Apple’s ATT framework to enable cross-app tracking and personalized ads.
-- You can opt out of Firebase Analytics data collection by adjusting your app settings or device privacy settings.
+- You can manage your advertising preferences by adjusting your device settings, including opting out of targeted advertising via Apple's privacy settings or third-party settings.

 ## 5. Data Retention & Security